 There are very elaborate braided hairstyles to choose from, but the beauty of braids is that they can also be very simple and effortless to create.
 Consider a loose hair crown if you want a braided look that takes little skill or time to complete.
 You can leave the rest of your hair down and let the crown braid become the focus of your look.
 It can be achieved on hair of all textures and types, but it is best on hair that is not freshly washed; a bit of grit will help keep it in place.
 Long hair for men can be incredibly sexy and is a great way to show off your hair texture.
 Longer hair also gives you a lot of freedom with styling.

 Box braids can be created big or small, and keeping them on the smaller end is a fantastic choice if you want a subtle but cool look.
 In addition, small box braids are great for fine or thin hair and are not heavy and therefore will not cause tension or damage to the scalp.
 They are also versatile, and you can use your natural hair to create them; they only need three to four inches of length.
 If you want to add structure to your look, pair it with shaved sides or fade.
 Shaved sides make an interesting contrast with the hair on the top of the head.
 It can also look neater and polished.
 Depending on how you choose to style it, this may give you an edge.

 35. Three French Braids Joined in One Braid

 If you want to experiment with different braided looks to create something interesting and textured, look no further.
 French braids are relatively easy and quick to style, but you can make a more dramatic look by combining three french braids and joining them to make one larger braid.
 This will make your scalp look interesting but also add volume to the back of your hair.
-For a Viking-inspired approach, you can shave the sides of the head.
+For a Viking hairstyle, you can shave the sides of the head.
 In addition to creating a sharp contrast, this can also give your hairstyle a very bold and masculine appearance.

 36. Triangle Box Braids